sinoymanna/sinoymanna/README.md

 - 👋 Hi, I’m Sinoy
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on various python projects once i get better grip on the topic.
+- 💞️ I’m looking to collaborate on various projects once i get better grip on the topic.

 <!---
 sinoymanna/sinoymanna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.